Tamschi/linotype/README.md

 use linotype::OwnedProjection;

 // This is tricky to write as closure except directly as parameter.
-// See the `higher-order-closure` in the dependencies for a workaround. fn selector<'a>(item: &'a mut &'static str) -> &'a str {
+// See the `higher-order-closure` crate in the dependencies for a workaround. fn selector<'a>(item: &'a mut &'static str) -> &'a str {
   item
 }